Cradleboard: Use

 In the southwest United States and northern Mexico, among cultures such as the Hopi and Apache, infants would spend most of their day and night in the cradleboard, being taken out of it for progressively longer periods, for up to five times per day.
 When the infant reaches the age when it can sit up unsupported, it is then gradually weaned from the use of the cradleboard, and spends progressively less time in it.
 At this time, the infant may use a second, larger cradleboard that replaces the first.
 By the time the infant is a year old and begins to walk, they are generally finished with cradleboard use.

 Cradleboard use and its effect on mother-infant interaction has been studied in Navajo communities.
 It has been shown that cradleboard use has no significant negative effect on this development.
 In the first few months of infancy, cradleboards have a soothing effect on babies.
 After 6 months of age or more, infants begin to resist being placed in cradleboards more vigorously as they become more mobile, and they are often placed in the cradleboard with their arms and hands free, so that they can play with objects hung from the cradleboard for their amusement.

 Contemporary opinions on the usage of the Kyrgyz beshik have been collected in the Kyrgyz Republic.
 In the capital city of Bishkek, there was a direct correlation between the level of Russification and the likelihood to use the traditional cradleboard where households who spoke Russian at home were least likely to use it.
 In an additional study comparing these attitudes to the southern regions of Kyrgyzstan, such as Jalalabad and Osh, the initial findings were supported with further evidence showing families who did not speak Russian at home were much more likely to use the traditional cradleboard.
+More than 90% of mothers surveyed in the southern provinces of the Kyrgyz Republic had used the traditional cradleboard.